-Daniel is a creative designer and podcast host.
-He is also the founder of May-Contain, an allergy blog and podcast that aims to make allergies more relatable and gives young people the confidence to speak up about their allergy.
+Daniel is founder of May-Contain, an allergy blog and podcast that aims to make allergies more relatable and gives young people the confidence to speak up about their allergy.

-After graduating with a BA (Hons) degree in Graphic Design in 2015, he got offered an internship at the prestige publishing house Conde Nast for Vogue magazine.
+After graduating in 2015 with a BA (Hons) in Graphic Design, he got offered an internship at the prestige publishing house Conde Nast for Vogue magazine.
 Shortly after, he was scouted at the London Design 'D&AD New Blood Festival' and offered a freelance contract working for Sony PlayStation.
 After building up his experience, he landed a job working for advertising giants, adamandeveDDB-the most awarded advertising agency in the world!
 During this time his work appeared on 50 digital billboards around the UK to raise awareness for Breast Cancer which reached an audience of over 6 million people.

 In March 2018, after Dan was offered a job as a creative for well-known fashion brand Ted Baker, he set up the May Contain allergy blog to raise awareness of the seriousness of allergies.
 Not long after starting May Contain, he decided to launch the podcast to interview different guests and share their stories.
 He has interviewed some high-profile guests on the podcast such as Natasha Coates, the No1 Disability Gymnast in the UK and 8-time world record holder and 5-time Olympian swimmer Mark Foster.